DreymaR/BigBagKbdTrixPKL/README.md

     - To find the V key, see the `baseLayout = Colemak-eD\BaseLayout_Cmk-eD_ISO` line and open that file.
 There's the V key, SC02f.
     - Now, copy the V and OEM_102 keys to your layout.ini `[layout]` section so they'll override the baseLayout, and swap their SC### codes.
     - Alternatively, you could just edit the mappings for the affected shift states of the two keys.
 Use any white space between entries.
-* Now, if the EPKL_Layouts .ini Type/Locale/Kbd/Curl/Ergo/Other settings are right you should get the variant you wanted.
+* Now, if your `EPKL_Layouts` .ini Type/Locale/Kbd/Curl/Ergo/Other settings are right you should get the variant you wanted.
     - Here, set LayType/KbdType/LocalID/CurlMod/ErgoMod/OthrMod to eD/De/ISO/--/Angle/-- respectively (or use 'MeinDe' if you went with that).
     - If you prefer to use another existing layout line in the file, comment out the `layout = ` line with `;` and activate another.
     - You can also write the `layout = LayoutFolder:DisplayedName` entry directly instead, using the folder path starting from `Layouts\`.
 * After making layout changes, refresh EPKL with the Ctrl+Shift+5 hotkey.
 If that doesn't work, quit and restart EPKL.
-* To get updated help images, see the next point if you want to generate them using Inkscape.
+* To get relevant help images without generating them with Inkscape:
-    - First though, check around in the eD layout folders.
+    - Check around in the eD layout folders.
 Maybe there's something that works for you there despite a few minor differences?
     - Here, you might either keep the current De_ISO_CurlAWide settings to see the German special signs without making new images, or...
     - ...edit the image settings, replacing AWide/CAWide/CAngle with 'Angle' to get normal ISO_Angle images without German letters, or...
-    - ...edit the help images in an image editor, combining the ones you need.
+    - ...make new help images in an image editor by copying and combining from the ones you need.
 I use Gimp for such tasks.
 * If you do want to generate a set of help images from your layout you must get Inkscape and run the EPKL Help Image Generator (HIG).
-    - To see the "Create help images..." menu option, advancedMode must be on in EPKL_Settings.
+    - To see the "Create help images..." menu option, advancedMode must be on in [EPKL_Settings][PklIni].
     - The HIG will make images for the currently active layout.
-    - You can download Inkscape for instance from PortableApps.com, and point to it in the `Files\ImgGenerator\EPKL_ImgGen_Settings.ini` file.
+    - You can download Inkscape for instance from PortableApps.com, and point to it in the [ImgGen_Settings](./Files/ImgGenerator/EPKL_ImgGen_Settings.ini) file.
     - By default, the HIG looks for Inkscape in `C:\PortableApps\InkscapePortable\InkscapePortable.exe`, so you could just put it there.
     - I recommend making state images only at first, since a full set of about 80 dead key images takes a _long_ time!